BASICS FOR SUCCESSFUL HYBRID MEETINGS

 Because of the challenges, planning and leading a hybrid meeting can feel like a collision of opposites.
 However, with advance planning and careful execution, facilitated hybrid meetings can be productive and enjoyable.
 The fundamental guidelines for success are:

 1. Let everyone see and be seen.
 This includes people seeing each other, as well as shared materials or visuals such as documents, handouts, diagrams, and images.
-In hybrid meetings, single connectors who turn their video off look as if they are checked out of the meeting, so encourage people to keep their video on if they can.
-In group connectors, make sure everyone in the room is visible to single connectors.
+In hybrid meetings, Zoomies who turn their video off look as if they are checked out of the meeting, so encourage people to keep their video on if they can.
+Make sure all Roomies are visible to Zoomies and vice versa.

 2. Let everyone hear and be heard.
-Single connectors often have difficulty following a discussion when people in a group connector talk over each other, laugh about something that single connectors could not hear, or make excess noise with food wrappers, papers, and body movements.
-Single connectors may also have trouble inserting themselves into group connector discussions.
+Zoomies often have difficulty following a discussion when people in a group connector talk over each other, laugh about something that Zoomies could not hear, or make excess noise with food wrappers, papers, and body movements.
+Zoomies may also have trouble inserting themselves into Roomie discussions.
 To help everyone hear and be heard, team leaders and facilitators should establish clear ground rules (such as “speak one at a time”), follow norms for muting microphones, and use a variety of communication and discussion modes.

 3. Give everyone equal opportunities to contribute.
 A hybrid meeting may shift power dynamics in a group.
 For example, those connected with the facilitator (online or in person) will have an easier time communicating with the facilitator.
-People in groups will find it easier to talk with their own group members rather than other connected parties, and single connectors will more easily connect with other single connectors.
-In addition, single connectors miss out on the information social interactions that group connectors enjoy before/after meetings.
-Thoughtful design of the hybrid meeting will open multiple channels (speaking, chat function, polling) for participants, give equal attention to single connectors and group connectors, and address power imbalances so that neither single connectors nor group connectors feel disadvantaged or favored.
+Roomies will find it easier to talk with their own group members rather than with Zoomies, and Zoomies can more easily connect with other Zoomies.
+In addition, Zoomies miss out on the information social interactions that Roomies enjoy before/after meetings.
+Thoughtful design of the hybrid meeting will open multiple channels (speaking, chat function, polling) for participants, give equal attention to Zoomies and Roomies, and address power imbalances so that no one feels disadvantaged or favored.

 With these guidelines you’re on the way toward having successful hybrid meetings.
 Are you a leader, a participant, or a facilitator?
 For detailed techniques you can use, read these companion articles: